Union, Progress and Democracy: Immigration

 UPyD wished to transfer immigration policy to the European Union as an exclusive competence.
 Accordingly, the magenta party asked the European Commission to include Ceuta and Melilla as full-fledged territories in the European customs area, thus making them part of the European Union's external borders.
 Therefore, UPyD wanted Frontex to open delegations in both cities and strengthen the Smart Borders Plan.
 The party supported the creation of a European green card, which would have provided legal immigrants with a joint residence and work permit in the European Union.
 UPyD stated that "controlled immigration is positive and necessary for Europe because of its demographic ageing" and called for a common immigration policy with strict respect for international law and human rights, which would have included not only admission and residence criteria for immigrants based on employment needs across the EU but also a European action protocol to keep illegal immigration at bay.
 On one hand, the magenta party supported increased immigration control by asserting the pressing need to protect the border fences in Ceuta and Melilla.
 UPyD thought that the Civil Guard should have stopped illegal immigrants and either repatriated them legally or returned them to the country from which they'd entered, without violating their human rights.
 Hence, UPyD rejected pushbacks and sought to prohibit using rubber bullets and razor wires as deterrents.
 On the other hand, the party stood up for giving asylum and humanitarian protection to people who fled from their nations because of armed conflicts, thereby implementing dissuasive sanctions on EU member states that refused to host refugees.
 Likewise, UPyD was favourable to allocating financial resources for democracy promotion in non-democratic countries and even endorsed military intervention if they were "insufficient to defend and protect human rights and to ensure that no one had to leave these countries".
-Finally, the magenta party believed there shouldn't be any discrimination when accepting immigrants or refugees in Europe.
+Finally, the magenta party believed there should not be any discrimination when accepting immigrants or refugees in Europe.